DriHut/ReFramed/README.md

 Template blocks can be placed in the world, then right-clicked with a full-size block to set the textures for the template.
 Template blocks will inherit light and redstone values from the blocks they're given, or they can have light or redstone output added to any given block by right-clicking the template with glowstone dust or a redstone torch, respectively.

-While Templates itself adds a handful of common shapes, it's not too hard for other mods to interface with Templates and add their own templatable blocks.
+While Templates itself adds a handful of common shapes, it's also not too hard for other mods to interface with Templates and add their own templatable blocks.

 # quat was here